- The Microsoft Arc Touch Mouse not working properly might be a matter of system settings or device updates.

-Have you purchased an Arc Touch mouse recently for your Windows 10/8.1/7 operating system and it is not working properly?
-Well, by the time you reach the end of this article, you will be able to fix your Arc Touch mouse issues.
-To be more specific, we’re talking about the mouse pointer discrepancy in Windows 10/8.1/7 so that you can get going with your normal use of the device.
+Have you purchased an Arc Touch mouse recently for your Windows 10 operating system and it is not working properly?
+To be more specific, we’re talking about the mouse pointer discrepancy in Windows 10 or older.

-The mouse pointer speed issues can happen mainly of three reasons:
+The mouse pointer speed issues can happen mainly for three reasons:

-- You have not installed all the updates necessary for Windows 10, 8.1 to run properly
+- You have not installed all the updates necessary for your OS to run properly

-How do I fix Microsoft Arc Touch mouse not working?
+What can I do if the Microsoft Arc Touch Mouse is not working?

 - Run the Hardware and Devices Troubleshooter